 Maybe Brad has a point.

 The massive chocolate chocolate chocolate cake is from Costco ($16.99!) and tastes like heaven.
-I even had a preggo friend message me a few days after the party and ask how she could acquire said cake.
+I even had a preggo friend message me a few days after the transportation birthday party and ask how she could acquire said cake.
 These are the kinds of friends you need in your life– ones who appreciate a good cake and can’t stop thinking about it days later, pregnant or not.

 When guests entered the house, they dropped gifts for the birthday boy on our dresser.
 But after the presents were opened, I quickly turned the dresser into the favor station for people to grab their goodies before exiting the house.
 I decorated the dresser with a banner I concocted with photo booth props from the printable party pack and ribbon.